 4. Driving in Mozambique: This has also got a whole lot easier and less stressful.
 Do familiarise yourself with the rules and allow for delays at the borders in peak holiday times.
 Adopt a sense of humour its Africa after all!
 You will be stopped at a police checkpoint so you need to remember to wear seat-belts, obey the speed limits, carry your driver’s license, your 3rd party insurance and road tax documents and a huge smile.
 It will be worth it and when you are at your final destination sipping a cold 2M beer and eating the most ridiculously fresh prawns you have ever seen, the drive will feel like a small sacrifice for such a stunning holiday.

-There are a wide range of resort and lodge options in Mozambique all offering something different from small rustic barefoot eco friendly owner operated guests house, to luxury small resorts, to private islands and everything inbetween.
-Some of our hand picked favourites include Azura at Benguerra Island, Anvil Bay, White Pearl Resort at Ponta Mamoli, Machangulo Beach Lodge in Santa Maria, Ibo Island Lodge and Azura at Quilalea in the beautiful Quirimbas Archipelago, Santorini in Vilanculos, Diamonds at Mequfi south of Pemba, Sentidos Beach Retreat on Barrra beach, Coral Lodge near Ilha de Mozambique, and Massinga Beach Lodge.
+There is a wide range of resort and lodge options in Mozambique all offering something different from small rustic barefoot eco-friendly owner operated guests house, to luxury small resorts, to private islands and everything in between.
+Some of our handpicked favourites include Azura at Benguerra Island, Anvil Bay, White Pearl Resort at Ponta Mamoli, Machangulo Beach Lodge in Santa Maria, Ibo Island Lodge and Azura at Quilalea in the beautiful Quirimbas Archipelago, Santorini in Vilanculos, Diamonds at Mequfi south of Pemba, Sentidos Beach Retreat on Barra beach, Coral Lodge near Ilha de Mozambique, and Massinga Beach Lodge.
 There are of course lots more, but these are some of our personal recommendations and where we get consistently great feedback from our clients.